yasiralijaved/carewell_ehr/README.md

 ## Features

-- Generate medical billing invoices in PDF format
-- Use a styled template for the PDF invoices
-- Fetch patient and invoice data from a MySQL database
+### General

+- Run the entire application in Docker containers
+- Add navigation menu with Home and Doctors navigation items

+### Patient Management

 - Add patient
 - Search patient
 - List of patients
 - Create encounter/Invoice
 - See list of invoices of patients

-- Run the entire application in Docker containers
+### Doctor Management

+- Create Doctor
+- List Doctors
+- Select Doctor during Encounter creation

+### Billing and Invoicing

+- Generate medical billing invoices in PDF format
+- Use a styled template for the PDF invoices
+- Fetch patient and invoice data from a MySQL database
+- Create Encounter with Invoice generation
+- Replace invoice download with invoice print

 ## Prerequisites